Football clubs

 1875 - 1891

-For information about the club referred to as Hastings Athletic between 1875 - 1891 read the history of Hastings & St Leonards FC.
+For details about the club referred to as Hastings Athletic during this period, see the history of Hastings & St Leonards FC.

 1905 - 1912

-Hastings & St Leonards Athletic was formed in 1905 as Clerks Athletic, the team spent most of its existence using Moon’s Field and Drapers Field in Silverhill for home fixtures.
-The team changed name to Hastings Athletic in 1908 and spent a season playing at Horntye.
+Hastings & St Leonards Athletic was formed in 1905 as Clerks Athletic.
+The team played most of its home fixtures at Moon’s Field and Drapers Field in Silverhill.
+In 1908, the club changed its name to Hastings Athletic and spent one season playing at Horntye.

 2010s

-Hastings Athletic who currently field numerous youth teams, entered an adult side into the East Sussex League for one season in 2010s.
+Hastings Athletic, which currently runs numerous youth teams, had fielded adult sides in the East Sussex League but withdrew in 2025.

 Hastings Banks